Home > Anthropology

 Register Today

-• Gain a comprehensive understanding of cultures and the intricacies of human life.
+• Gain an understanding of cultures and human life

-• Discover the origins of the human experience.
+• Learn about the beginning of human life

 • Develop the ability to understand different cultures, and societies

-• Explore biological and linguistic diversity, prehistory, marriage, family, and politics.
+• Explore biological and language differences, ancient history, marriage, family, and politics

 mongolian man on horse